nationalarchives/tdr-grafana/README.md

 There is a single TDR Grafana instance running in the TDR management AWS Account.

-The ECS cluster is created by Terraform, and runs on the Jenkins vpc on the TDR management AWS account.
+The ECS cluster is created by Terraform, and runs on the Jenkins VPC on the TDR management AWS account.

 For further documentation on the TDR Jenkins configuration see here: https://github.com/nationalarchives/tdr-jenkins